For retailers, the smartphone is future of store experience

 - Feminist group Lean In has a Sheryl Sandberg problem

-Now companies are taking their cues from shoppers, who are increasingly using their mobile devices to make purchases.
+Shoppers are increasingly using their mobile devices to make purchases.
 That was evidenced at the start of the holiday shopping season, when 33 percent of online Black Friday sales were made on smartphones compared with 29.1 percent on Black Friday last year, says Adobe Analytics, which tracks online spending.

 “They’re browsing, they’re looking at content, they’re getting reviews and they’re transacting,” said Jeff Gennette, CEO of Macy’s, who expects the department store chain to hit $1 billion in mobile sales for the first time by year-end.